-Google Will Devote $1 Billion, Trying To Tame Housing Costs In Bay Area
+Google Will Devote $1 Billion To Try To Tame Housing Costs In S.F.
+Bay Area

 In the second part of the plan, Google will create a $250 million investment fund that will be used to give developers incentives to build at least 5,000 affordable housing units.

-Pichai said the company has already worked with its home city of Mountain View to change the zoning on some of its land.
-Similar conversations are taking place with officials in Sunnyvale and San Jose, he added.
+Pichai said the company has already worked with its home city of Mountain View, Calif., to change the zoning on some of its land.
+Similar conversations, he added, are taking place with officials in nearby Sunnyvale and San Jose.